 Over 10,000 years ago this was the first of Canada's territories to be settled by the ancient peoples crossing the Bering Strait from Siberia on a land bridge.
-It is believed that these first people lived in small groups and followed a regular cycle of seasonal activities, following the patterns of the land, as riders will on this trip.
+It is believed that these first people lived in small groups and followed a regular cycle of seasonal activities, following the patterns of the land, as the horseback riders will on this trip.
 They hunted caribou, moose and mountain sheep in spring and fall, and spent summers fishing for salmon.

 Read Louise Carpenter's account of this trip in the Telegraph Travel magazine.